lunadragon06/rosta/README.md

 This project belongs to a final subject submission in design from Noroff where I was tasked to creating a style guide (brand guidelines) for a fictional winter sports club website.
 In this assignment, I challenged myself to create a visual identity for this fictive winter sports club, in addition to creating a design manual for design standards and regulations for the design of future website of it.
 <br><br>
 <h2>Details</h2>
-The style guide and its details is located in this repo in the following location order:
+The style guide, and its details and information, is located in this repo in the following location order:
 <br><br>
 <pre>
   <code> /assets/styling/styleguide.pdf </code>